Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Parathread

-A blockchain that works within the confines of the AXIASolar Host, thus allowing it to connect to the AXIASolar Relay Chain.
+A blockchain that works within the confines of the AXIACoin Host, thus allowing it to connect to the AXIACoin Relay Chain.
 This can be done either by becoming a parachain or connecting on a "pay as you go" basis.
 All parachains start their lifecycle as a parathread.

 ## Parachain Registry